Refinement on spectral Tur\'{a}n's theorem: Refinement for triangle-free graphs

 \begin{theorem}[Lin--Ning--Wu, 2021] Let $G$ be an $n$-vertex graph.
 If $G$ is triangle-free and non-bipartite, then

 equality holds if and only if $G=SK_{\lfloor \frac{n-1}{2}\rfloor,\lceil \frac{n-1}{2}\rceil}$. \end{theorem}

-Theorem \ref{thmLNW} is also a corresponding spectral version of Erd\H{o}s' stability Theorem \ref{thmErd}, while the extremal graph in spectral problem is uniquely $SK_{\lfloor \frac{n-1}{2}\rfloor,\lceil \frac{n-1}{2}\rceil}$; see \cite{LG2021,LSY2022} for a recent extension on graphs without short odd cycles, and \cite{LP2022} for more stability theorems on spectral graph problems.

-In this section, we shall provide an alternative proof of Theorem \ref{thmLNW}.
-One of the key ideas in the proof is to use the spectral Zykov symmetrization, which provides great convenience to yield a clearly approximate structure of the required extremal graph.
+Theorem \ref{thmLNW} is a corresponding spectral version of Theorem \ref{thmErd}, while the extremal graph in spectral problem is unique; see \cite{LG2021,LSY2022} for an extension to graphs without short odd cycles.
+In this section, we shall provide a new proof of Theorem \ref{thmLNW}.
+One of the key ideas in the proof is to use the spectral Zykov symmetrization, which provides great convenience to obtain a clearly approximate structure of the required extremal graph.
 Moreover, the ideas in this proof can benefit us to extend Theorem \ref{thmLNW} to $K_{r+1}$-free non-$r$-partite graphs, which will be discussed in Section \ref{sec4}.
 Before starting the proof, we include the following lemma, which is a direct consequence by computations; see, e.g., \cite[Appendix A]{LNW2021}.

 \begin{lemma} If $G$ is a graph on $n=a+b+1$ vertices obtained from $K_{a,b}$ by subdividing an edge arbitrarily, then

 equality holds if and only if $G=SK_{\lfloor \frac{n-1}{2}\rfloor,\lceil \frac{n-1}{2}\rceil}$. \end{lemma}